-4.4.
-Charges to Revenue for Non-current Assets
+4.6.
+Charges to revenue for non-current assets

 In addition to depreciation, amounts set aside from revenue for the repayment of external loans, to finance capital expenditure or for transfers to earmarked reserves are disclosed separately in the Movement in Reserves Statement.
+These amounts are often set aside in line with statutory accounting requirements.
+These requirements specify that the Council is not permitted to raise Council Tax to fund depreciation, revaluation and impairment losses or amortisation.

-4.5.
-Revenue Expenditure Funded from Capital under Statute
+4.7.
+Revenue Expenditure Funded from Capital Under Statute (REFCUS)

 Expenditure incurred during the year that may be capitalised under statutory provisions but that does not result in the creation of a non-current asset has been charged as expenditure to the relevant service in the Comprehensive Income and Expenditure Statement in the year.
-Where the Council has determined to meet the cost of this expenditure from existing capital resources or by borrowing, a transfer in Movement in Reserves Statement from the General Fund Balance to the Capital Adjustment Account then reverses out the amounts charged so that there is no impact on the level of Council tax.
+Where the Council has determined to meet the cost of this expenditure from existing capital resources or by borrowing, a transfer in the

+Movement in Reserves Statement from the General Fund to the Capital Adjustment Account then reverses out the amounts charged so that there is no impact on the level of council tax.

-4.6.
-Debtors and Creditors
+4.8.
+Debtors and creditors